 \section{Applications}

-As a consequence of our main result Theorem~\ref{thm:CharacterizationAutomorphismDirectProductOfMinimaxGroups}, many properties related to automorphisms of a direct product of groups can be deduced from properties of the factors.
-In fact, for torsion-free nilpotent groups this was already implicitly known, for example in the study of expanding maps and Anosov diffeomorphisms.
-More precisely, in \cite[Theorem 4.6 \& Theorem 4.8]{DW23} it is shown that the existence of such maps on a direct product is equivalent to the existence on each of its factors.
-The techniques are based on similar methods as the ones used in our main result.
-As an application, we show how this same technique can be used in the study of co-Hopfian groups and Reidemeister theory.
+As a consequence of our main result, Theorem~\ref{thm:CharacterizationAutomorphismDirectProductOfMinimaxGroups}, several properties of automorphisms and monomorphisms of a direct product can be reduced to the corresponding properties of the factors.
+For torsion-free nilpotent groups, this was already known implicitly, for instance in the study of expanding maps and Anosov diffeomorphisms.
+More precisely, \cite[Theorems~4.6 \&~4.8]{DW23} show that the existence of such maps on a direct product is equivalent to the existence on each factor.
+In this section, we derive applications to co-Hopfian groups and Reidemeister theory.